 Research and Policy Analyst

 Harpur Schwartz joined NIHCM in September 2019.
-She provides research and analysis support to the organization's health policy portfolio.
+She provides research and analysis support to the organization's health policy and population health portfolio.

 Previously, Ms. Schwartz was a Maternal and Child Health Analyst at the Association of State and Territorial Health Officials (ASTHO) and worked at CNN in the Medical Unit conducting research for Dr. Sanjay Gupta.

 Ms. Schwartz received her Master of Science in Public Health in Health Education and Health Communication with certificates in Adolescent Health, Health Education, and Maternal and Child Health from Johns Hopkins Bloomberg School of Public Health.
 She is also a Certified Health Education Specialist and a Certified Lactation Counselor and holds a BA in Economics and Self-Designed Global Health from Connecticut College.
 In her spare time, she likes to horseback ride.

 Prior to joining NIHCM, Ms. Wade provided administrative and office support to a company of 550 people.
 She graduated from The College at Brockport, State University of New York, with a BA in Political Science and International Studies.
 She is currently pursuing her MPA in nonprofit management at George Washington University.
 In her spare time, she volunteers at Humane Rescue Alliance.